percona/pmm/api/MIGRATION_TO_V3.md

 POST /v1/platform/UserInfo                          GET /v1/platform/user

 // TODO: rename `period_start_from` to `start_from` and `period_start_to` to `start_to`
+// TODO: refactor the primitive types in alerting.proto

 ## The use of custom methods in RESTful API